DCAN-Labs/dcan-nn-unet/doc/paper/RunningTenFoldValidation.md

 * imagesTr
 * labelsTr

 I have not copied over the synthetic data for each of the ten tasks.
 (I've only done it for Tasks 516, 517, and 518.
-We can do as needed so we don't use up too much disk space.)
+We can do as needed so we don't use up too much disk space.
+(Can we just use symbolic links for these common files?))
 You can get these files from:

 * /home/feczk001/shared/data/nnUNet/nnUNet_raw_data_base/nnUNet_raw_data/Task512_BCP_ABCD_Neonates_SynthSegDownsample/imagesTr/